akshatdeo/CensysGPT-2.0/README.md

-# 🔍 Censys AI Data Summarizer

-**AI Engineer Intern Take-Home Project**
+# CensysGPT 2.0

-A full-stack AI agent application that transforms Censys host data into actionable security insights using OpenAI's advanced language models, including GPT-5 with chain-of-thought reasoning capabilities.
+A full-stack AI agent application that transforms Censys host data into actionable security insights using OpenAI's large language models.

 ## 📋 Table of Contents